 The barbell bent-over row is an exercise that rowers need to use sparingly, at times when rowing and erging training is decreased and stress on the back is low.
 My preference is to use single-arm rows instead for loaded horizontal pulling exercises, including the 1-arm dumbbell row and the 1-arm landmine row.
 In addition to reducing load on the low back, these exercises train single-arm strength to improve side-to-side muscular balance.

-I do not use the bench pull (also known as bench row or seal row) in my upper body strength training for rowing at any level out of concern for both low back pain and rib stress injuries.
+I avoid using the bench pull, also known as bench row or seal row, in my upper body strength training for rowing out of concern for both low back pain and rib stress injuries.
 I think the bench pull is an overrated and outdated exercise, leftover from a bygone era of rowing strength training before commercially available rowing ergometers made higher volume, higher load, year-round training a reality for rowers at almost every level of the sport, and before hatchet blades changed the force profile of the rowing stroke to reward more early power from the lower body.
 There are too many other better exercises available to the modern rower that don’t put them in a position of rib cage compression and/or low back hyperextension in a sport where low back pain and rib stress injuries are so common and disruptive to training and performance.

 - Read More: Why I Hate the Bench Pull for Rowing